eudoxia0/eudoxia0.github.io/article/_posts/2023-04-22-dependency-resolution-made-simple.md

 1. Less expressive version ranges make things easier for the package manager, while making the user experience hellish and involving a lot of manual work.
 1. More expressive version ranges allow users greater freedom to allow or deny specific package versions, while complicating the work that the package manager has to perform.

-Finding an assignment (a map from package names to the package version to use) that satisfies all of your transitive dependencies and that is free of colissions is a hard problem.
-It is NP-complete, actually.
+The **dependency resolution problem** is:

+>Given a set of package dependency constraints, find an assignment---a map of package names to specific package versions---that satisfies every constraint without having multiple versions of the same package.

+This turns out to be a surprisingly hard problem.
+NP-complete, actually.
 Manifest/lock files are orthogonal to this: manifest files are about making builds reproducible, but to make a manifest file you have to have resolved the dependencies in the first place.

 The dependency resolution problem is solved, in wildly different ways, by different package managers: